chrispvasquez/MusicGenreClassfication/README.txt

-1) "ModeNotebooks" contains two sub directories for the final model and other signifgant models we used for testing, as detailed in the report.
+1) "ModeNotebooks" contains two sub directories for the final model and other significant models we used for testing, as detailed in the report.
-   Many, many notebookes were created for other architectures we had developed.
+   Many, many notebooks were created for other architectures we had developed.
-   However, we have not included these, as the results are not signifgant, and we do not want to confuse users with the multitude of notebooks that would need to be present.
-Additonally, we re-organized this project's file scheme; therefore, some of the older networks we decied not to include would not work.
+   However, we have not included these, as the results are not significant, and we do not want to confuse users with the multitude of notebooks that would need to be present.
+Additionally, we re-organized this project's file scheme; therefore, some of the older networks we decided not to include would not work.

    Please note that there is a subdirectory within "./ModelNotebooks/FinalModel" called "Helper Files".
-It contains 1 script that were written for common operations that are perfromed in this project, such as audio splitting and making graphs.
+It contains 1 script that were written for common operations that are performed in this project, such as audio splitting and making graphs.
 Please do NOT edit the files within here.
 Feel free to look at the scripts to understand what they do, again, do NOT modify these unless you know what you are doing.